ansible-middleware/jws/README.md

 The default template for server.xml provided with this Ansible collection already includes the required configuration to use HTTPS.
 It just need to be activated.
 However, the collection does not build, nor provide the requires SSH keys and Java Keystore.
 It expects it to be already installed and available.

     tomcat_listen_https_enabled: True
+    # uncomment the following line to change the default value for the java keystore path
     #tomcat_listen_https_keystore_file: /etc/ssl/keystore.jks

 Please refers to the [server documentation](https://tomcat.apache.org/tomcat-9.0-doc/ssl-howto.html#Quick_Start) for more details on the setup and configuration of this feature.